 With a 10-year draw period, you'll be able to withdraw funds from your total line of credit for up to 10 years.
 During the draw period you have the option to repay interest-only or principal and interest.
 The draw period is then followed by a 20-year repayment period with a minimum monthly payment of 0.42% of the principal balance, plus accrued interest or $100 (whichever is greater).
 What this means is that you'll have the option to use this line of credit for up to 10 years, then take up to 20 years to pay back the principal balance and any accrued interest.
 According to tax guidelines, paying interest on a HELOC may be considered tax deductible.
 We encourage you to contact your tax advisor for more information on the tax deductibility of our HELOC.

 As with any loan, closing costs should be accounted for.
 Depending on your loan circumstances, fees and charges associated with HELOCs total between $549.00 and $3,539.00.
 Shore United Bank will provide a closing cost credit to cover total closing costs up to $2,000.00.
 If your total closing costs exceed $2,000 you will have the option of paying the closing costs at settlement directly or from an initial draw against the line.
+Any third-party fees paid on your behalf will be required to be reimbursed in the event the loan is paid off and closed withing 36 months of the loan date.
 We are happy to provide an itemized statement of fees upon request.

 1The Annual Percentage Rate (APR) is based on the following example. $100,000 loan for a single-family primary residence with an interest rate of 4.99% would result in 180 monthly payments of $790.50.
 Payments do not include taxes or insurance.
 Your payment may be greater.
 Borrower must maintain insurance on the property securing credit.